AAAS and AAPT Announce 2019 Fellows

 This year’s AAAS Fellows will be formally announced in the AAAS News & Notes section of the journal Science on 29 November 2019.

-As part of the Education Section , Beth A. Cunningham, Ph.D. was elected as an AAAS Fellow for distinguished and sustained leadership within the physics and broader scientific community, particularly for her mentorship and advocacy of underrepresented minorities and women in science.
+As part of the Education Section, Hilborn was elected as an AAAS Fellow for distinguished service to the field of physics education, particularly for reforming K-12 and undergraduate physics education.

 Each steering group reviews the nominations of individuals within its respective section and a final list is forwarded to the AAAS Council, which votes on the aggregate list.

 The Council is the policymaking body of the Association, chaired by the AAAS president, and consisting of the members of the board of directors, the retiring section chairs, delegates from each electorate and each regional division, and two delegates from the National Association of Academies of Science.